Sherpa-Sec/Wireless_Security_Assessment/README.md

-# 📶 Wireless Security Assessment
+# 📶 Home Wi-Fi Security Assessment

 ## Overview
 Conducted a security assessment of a home Wi-Fi network and compared it against common public networks.
 Identified misconfigurations, evaluated risks, and applied basic wireless security best practices to reduce exposure.